BamdadRashidi/AP_Music_player_project/README.md

 ---

 ## ❗❗Requirements❗❗:
-- The latest version of flutter
+- The latest version of [flutter](https://flutter.dev/)
-- An IDE that can build apps for phone
+- An IDE that can build apps for phone such as android studio
 - An android phone (yes we are those types of devs that make apps exclusive to one platform :P)

 > [!NOTE]